CSI-TTP-bootcamp/Fall-2022-preinternship/Fall-2022-preinternship/classwork/day11-NodeExpressPostgre/README.md

 * Store the `pool.query` in a variable, `updateData` then use the SQL query to `UPDATE`
 * Specify the column the data needs to be updated `SET columnName = $1`
 *  Specify the location where the id equals the id `WHERE secondColumn = $2`
-*  Return the respond back to the client with the "the data was updated"
+*  Return the response back to the client with the "the data was updated"

 ```js
 app.put("/path/:id", async (req, res) => {